ManolisCraftedTech/ManolisCraftedTech/readme.md

 My name is Manos
 ===============================================================================================================================

-🎮 Embarking on the Cyber Odyssey 🎮
+💻🖱️Embarking on the Cyber Odyssey

-Everything began to unfold at the age of 11 when I breathed life into my first PC — a Dell Dimension 4550, boasting a Pentium processor, a GeForce 4 440MX, and a whopping 500MB RAM, running Windows XP Service Pack 3. 🚀🚀 My journey into the realms of technology took flight.
+My love for technology has been a driving force in my journey.Everything began to unfold at the age of 11 when I breathed life into my first PC — a Dell Dimension 4550,with Pentium processor,GeForce 4 440MX, and  500MB RAM, running Windows XP Service Pack 3.My journey into the realms of technology took flight.🚀🚀
-Transforming from a gaming aficionado to a digital vigilante, my journey evolved.
 Today, my mission is clear: safeguarding the virtual frontiers we navigate daily.
-The Dell Dimension 4550 was my starting point, but it was also the catalyst for a passion that would shape my destiny in the cybersecurity landscape.

-🖥️ 7 Years of Cyber Odyssey

-With a background of 7 years of experience in Computer Systems and Networks, I'm currently contributing my skills and expertise at eService, an IT support company.
+🛡️🌐 With a background of 7 years of experience in Computer Systems and Networks, I'm currently contributing my skills and expertise at eService, an IT support company.
 In my role, I am part of a dedicated team responsible for overseeing and managing all IT-related functions within organizations.

-🛡️ Passionate about Cybersecurity

-Within the vast realm of technology, I find particular excitement in the domain of cybersecurity.
-Actively seeking opportunities to contribute my expertise, I am committed to fortifying digital landscapes against evolving threats and challenges.

 <h2><img width="48" height="48" src="https://img.icons8.com/color/48/concept.png" alt="concept"/>Cybersecurity Projects</h2>

   - [CyberSecurity Detection and Monitoring Lab](https://github.com/ManolisCraftedTech/LabProject)